CASE STUDY

-Guided Search: Proof of Concept
+Guided Search, Proof of Concept

 Mobile device mockups showing various UI touchpoints in the Guided Search experience.
 The first shows a search results page with a banner to "try guided search".
 The middle image is of a blue screen featuring a multiple choice question asking "Which work scenario sounsd best to you?", and the last shows job "recommendations for you" and has a carousel of job listing cards for jobs that would appeal to an extrovert.